Delivering great customer service should be the focus of any business that wants to be in the limelight. Unfortunately, it’s not always the case.

 The next day the man was arrested for fraud and spent several nights behind bars before the police and bank investigators were able to drop charges.
 What happened to a car?
 It was auctioned off and the poor guy was fired (obviously, he didn’t show up for work).
 The fact that the bank didn’t apologize straight away makes this customer service horror story really miserable.
 And that is where the support department dropped the ball.

 Only one year later the bank apologized for this mind-blowing mistake.
 The main takeaway: trust your customers and don’t get too suspicious of taking your customer for fraud!

 The United Airlines staff damaged a musician’s guitar on board years ago.
 David Caroll was taking his seat when he noticed a few crew members throwing his instrument on the tarmac.
 He was powerless even though he reported this damage and horrible behavior.

 Everything he faced was indifference and the unwillingness to help.
 After this customer service horror story, the musician recorded a song called ‘United Breaks Guitars’ and wrote a book ‘United Breaks Guitars: The Power of One Voice in the Age of Social Media’.
 They soon got millions of reviews and won huge popularity.

-This is a great example of how bad word of mouth can damage a business.
+This is a great example of how bad customer experience can damage a business.
 But it’s also a reminder that empathy is central to building a winning customer support team.
 If the staff doesn’t care about the mistakes and making amends, things won’t work out.
-Practice empathy regularly by asking more questions and showing your commitment.
+Practice empathy with customers regularly by asking more questions and showing your commitment.
 Clients always want to feel heard.

 People complain and that’s a common thing.
 Don’t let them get angrier and keep these customer service horror stories in mind.
 They are a vivid example of how you should NOT treat your clients if you want your business to be number one.